coolaj86/stripe-v3-node-demo/README.md

    [`Caddyfile`](/Caddyfile).
 2. For **localhost**
    - set your DuckDNS IP to 127.0.0.1
+   - replace `/home/app/example.duckdns.org/public` with the path absolute path to your public folder
    - replace `{env.DUCKDNS_API_TOKEN}` with your DuckDNS token in the [`Caddyfile`](/Caddyfile)
    - uncomment the 3 tls lines (including your DuckDNS) token